-The town itself is bustling during the festival with pop-up stalls, markets and shops selling local produce.
+The town is bustling during the festival with pop-up stalls, markets and shops selling local produce.

-There is also a selection of cafe’s and restaurants to enjoy.
+There is a selection of cafe’s and restaurants to enjoy.

 If you want to put you’re walking boots on the ‘Offas Dyke’ trail runs through this beautiful town providing you with a chance to appreciate the beauty of the river Wye and Brecon beacons.